-With no other modern protocol to challenge the position of OpenVPN as the VPN tunnel of choice, it was easy for it to claim the top spot in terms of both security and performance among all the protocols.
+OpenVPN has long been accepted as the industry standard tunneling protocol for VPN services.
+With no other modern protocol to challenge the position of OpenVPN as the desired VPN tunnel, it was easy for it to claim the top spot in terms of both security and performance among all the protocols.

 Many of the key features of this protocol stem from this simplicity of code, which facilitates easy implementation, faster performance, and fewer bugs.

 - It applies state of the art cryptography to deliver secure online connections

 - It is relatively faster than OpenVPN protocol

 - It may decrease battery consumption and enhance roaming support on mobile devices

 - Uses modern cryptographic primers and has small attack surface

 - It only supports UDP protocol and does not use 443 port (HTTPS traffic port)

 - The protocol is considered as a work in progress product

 - It only works well on Linux distributions